-The CILIP Information Literacy Group in partnership with TeenTech is delighted to continue their partnership for 2017 recognising excellence in research and information literacy.
+The CILIP Information Literacy Group and JCS are delighted to sponsor this TeenTech Award, recognising excellence in research and information literacy.
 This award highlights the importance of students having highly developed research skills and the ability to critically and ethically use information to underpin their projects.

 All good science and technology is informed by earlier studies and previous research.
 One of the most famous and celebrated scientists Sir Isaac Newton famously said ‘if I have seen further it is by standing on the shoulders of giants.’
 By this he meant that his work was informed by the research of others.
 We expect all TeenTech projects to carry out research, in many cases using the internet, to find out how things work, to identify previous studies and to find innovative solutions for their project.